T

 Destination-specific tips

-• The tap water in Nairobi is generally not considered safe for drinking.
-Stick to bottled or purified water.
+• Tap water is generally not safe to drink; opt for bottled water.

 Plan the rest of your Nairobi trip